alexlrobertson/understanding-rx/README.md

 Data-bound frameworks like Angular have capitalized on checking for changes on application data and informing parts of the application that relevant data has been changed.
 Frameworks frequently implement this data-binding using dirty checking where scopes are scanned for changes [[1]](#1).

+## Lodash

+Rx’s enables functional programming in similar ways to other function libraries, but over observable collections.
+[Lodash](https://github.com/alexlrobertson/understanding-rx/blob/master/lodash.md) is a frequently used javascript library and has many equivalent functions in Rx.

+## TODO

+* Angular 2
+* Promises

 ## References

 <a id="0"></a>